England | Scotland | Wales | Northern Ireland | Ireland

 Open the leaflets in one of the following languages

 If you wish to register with St James Surgery, you will be asked to complete a registration form.
 These are available at the surgery or you can download the forms to complete at home (please see the link below, in pdf format).

 When you pre-register could you please also read the section on Medical Questionnaires below.

 Please bring the form(s) with you when you visit the surgery for the first time as you will be asked to sign the form to confirm that the details are correct.

-You must also bring with you some form of photographic identification an ID card, passport, driving licence etc. For under 16s a birth certificate or red book.
+You must also bring with you some form of photographic identification such as an ID card, passport, driving licence etc. For under 16s a birth certificate or red book.

 Please note: Every member who is over 16, must attend the surgery when registering for identification purpose.

 We would appreciate an up-to-date mobile phone number as we now use a system called MJOG which will send you a 'reminder' text message the day before you have an appointment booked.

 We ask all our new patients to fill in a Medical Questionnaire, as it can take a considerable amount of time for us to receive your medical records from your previous surgery.
 This is available at Reception or you can download it below.
 You will be asked to complete the questionnaire when you bring in your Registration Form.